upphiminn/jDBSCAN/README.md

 		var dbscanner = dbscan().eps(0.075).minPts(1).distance('EUCLIDEAN').data(point_data);
 The distance functions available are: **'EUCLIDEAN', 'HAVERSINE'** (for GPS data), **'MANHATTAN'**.

- 	Additionally you can provide your own distance function, which must accept at least two parameters (the two points).
+ 	Additionally you can provide your own distance function, which must accept at least two parameters (the two points) by pasint it to the *distance* methods.
 The next step is to simply run the clustering algorithm.

 		// This will return the assignment of each point to a cluster number,
 		// points which have  -1 as assigned cluster number are noise.